NNrico/Cava_in_camisa/README.md

 ## What is Cava in camisa?

 It is a regional card game played with a deck of 40 cards.
+The game after the deck is shuffled is deterministic.

 For the rules and details see the wikipedia [page](https://it.wikipedia.org/wiki/Straccia_camicia).

 ## What is the goal this project?
-The goal is to find (if there is one) a sequence of card leading to an infinite game of cava in camisa.
+The goal is to find (if there is one) a starting deck leading to an infinite game of cava in camisa.

 ## Rules adopted
 #### Card point system: